How to Treat Dandruff During Pregnancy?

 There are many ways to get rid of dandruff, however, during pregnancy, you have to be extra careful.
 You do not want to take oral medicines that may affect your baby.
 DuskySkin.com Dermatologists in collaboration with Dr. Yusma, Gynecologist discussed in detail before writing this article.

-Using anti-dandruff shampoo containing ketoconazole or selenium sulfide, adding Zinc to your diet, tea tree oil, sea salt scrub, medicated conditioner and avoiding sun rays are few methods that can be used to treat dandruff during pregnancy.
-Avoid using oral anti-fungal medicines during pregnancy.
+A few methods that can be used to treat dandruff during pregnancy: Using anti-dandruff shampoo containing ketoconazole or selenium sulfide, adding Zinc to your diet, tea tree oil, sea salt scrub, medicated conditioner and avoiding sun rays Avoid using oral anti-fungal medicines during pregnancy.

 You may experience aggressive dandruff during pregnancy and one of the main reasons here is the hormonal change that is making your scalp dry and itchy.